Training & Resources

 Take Home Naloxone Participant Knowledge ChecklistTraining Certificate

-This certificate may be presented to those who have completed the Take Home Naloxone training.
+These certificate cards may be presented to those who have completed the Take Home Naloxone training.

 This short video walks through the symptoms of an opioid overdose and how to respond with naloxone.Naloxone Saves Lives